infracost/docs/docs/infracost_cloud/finops_policies.md

 ## Usage

-This section assumes you have already setup the Infracost source control integration with [GitHub or GitLab](/docs/integrations/cicd/#source-control-integrations-recommended) (or added Infracost to your CI/CD pipeline).
+This section assumes you have already setup the Infracost source control integration with [GitHub , Azure Repos or GitLab](/docs/integrations/cicd/#source-control-integrations-recommended) (or added Infracost to your CI/CD pipeline).

 ## 1. See policy failures on repos